 In 2017, the consortium published a paper describing the unique pattern of inflammatory substances in both ACP cyst fluid and solid tumor tissue.
 This was the first work to describe the presence of immunosuppressive actors in ACP.
 In this paper, we again identified potential new therapies against ACP.
 We are currently focused on advancing this work to further refine the list of potential treatments and to test it.

-As mentioned above, ATPC is focused on controlling tumor growth in a manner that improves the quality of life of children with ACP.
+As mentioned, ATPC is focused on controlling tumor growth in a manner that improves the quality of life of children with ACP.
 To do this, we follow each child after treatment in order to see how they are doing.
 We do this by asking children and caregivers to complete a short questionnaire online or in clinic during normally scheduled follow-up visits, and by communicating with the patient’s doctors.
 We hope to bring new therapies that are specifically directed at helping children with ACP live normal, active lives.

 Why choose Children's Hospital Colorado for treatment?